 Management of complex applications state seems to be an excellent task for Redux.
 It is a powerful tool to take care of all aspects of this part.
 Our app with this library applied could support server-side rendering, which sometimes is an essential feature—the same for debugging.

-From the viewpoint of architecture, Redux helps us to keep project folders and files in order.
+From the viewpoint of architecture, Redux helps us to keep project folders and files in order and make our app readable for further development.
 This tool suggests split code into logical parts, as reducer or actions.
 It allows developers to understand an application structure and has an influence on reducing time for onboarding new team members (if these developers have a basic knowledge about Redux).

 Additionally, Redux has excellent support for high-frequency data updates.
 In some kind of application, there are a lot of values refreshed every time.
 It could be many user interactions or maybe getting data from API.
 In this case, Redux could help.